-Lynn Joined Sellafield Ltd (then BNFL) in November 1988 and after a variety of roles (mainly in Risk Management for the past 20 years) joined the Independent Performance Assurance Group as Risk Management Subject Matter Expert in April 2016.
+Lynn Stalker joined Sellafield Ltd (then BNFL) in November 1988 and after a variety of roles (mainly in Risk Management for the past 20 years) joined the Independent Performance Assurance Group as Risk Management Subject Matter Expert in April 2016.
 Lynn gained her certification as a Risk Manager in July 2015 from the Institute of Risk Management.

 As a Risk Management Subject Matter Expert, her work involves supporting, challenging and undertaking Performance Assurance Reviews for Sellafield Ltd’s high risk projects and programmes prior to submission to the Sellafield Investment Review Committee and Executive Meetings.
 Driving expertise and pragmatic solutions across risk management bringing technical insight into how risk management data can be used more effectively.